pni-lab/connattractor/docs/01-paper.md

 % -> discussion

-To provide a comprehensive picture on how other tasks map onto the CHNN projection, we obtained various task-based meta-analytic activation maps from Neurosynth (see Supplementary material X for details) and plotted them on the CHNN projection ({numref}`task-validity`E).
+To provide a comprehensive picture on how other tasks map onto the FCHN projection, we obtained various task-based meta-analytic activation maps from Neurosynth (see Supplementary material X for details) and plotted them on the FCHN projection ({numref}`task-validity`E).
 This analysis reinforced and extended our interpretation of the four investigated attractor states and shed more light on how various functions are mapped on the axes of internal vs. external context and perception vs. action.
-In this coordinate system of the CHNN projection, visual processing is labeled "external-perception", sensory-motor processes "external-active", language, verbal cognition and working memory is labelled "internal-active" and long-term memory as well as social and autobiographic narrative fall into the "internal-perception" regime ({numref}`task-validity`F).
+In this coordinate system of the FCHN projection, visual processing is labeled "external-perception", sensory-motor processes "external-active", language, verbal cognition and working memory is labelled "internal-active" and long-term memory as well as social and autobiographic narrative fall into the "internal-perception" regime ({numref}`task-validity`F).